BlackbirdSQL/Firebird-DDEX-SqlEditor/Docs/ado-net.md

 <p style="font-size:1.1em;margin-bottom:-8px">For an ADO.NET edmx:</p>

-* Go through the steps in [Entity Framework 6 provider](entity-framework-6.md) to set up EntityFramework 6 for your application
+* Add the `EntityFramework` package via Nuget.
+* Add a reference to the `EntityFramework.BlackbirdSql.dll` assembly located in the output folder `BlackbirdSql.VisualStudio.Ddex\bin\Debug`.
 * Add the edmx through the wizard using the `EF designer from database` option as you normally would, again connecting through the `BlackbirdSql DDEX 2.0` provider.
 * With your edmx open select `Project > Add new data source > Object` to complete the setup of your model.

-__Note__ A reference to the `BlackbirdSql.Data.DslClient.dll` assembly should automatically be added whenever you create a connection using the BlackbirdSql DDEX 2.0 provider and then compile your project.

 __Warning__ Operations within the edmx UI can take some time.
 Even a Cancel request can lock up the IDE.
 Be patient.